defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 - 0.9.6 - Added Vault Kid's PSP-1000 running Homer's RIN, cheapshot's prosound SP and Kabcorp's bass boost mod.
 Thank you all very much!
 - 0.9.7 - Added DC offset information & changed 'DMG (bass boost)' to 'DMG (capacitor upgrade)'.
 Kudos to Trash80!
 Also added additional notes to Color pin3 mod.
 - 0.9.7a - I just noticed I misspelled 'comparison' as 'comparsion' all this time.
 Whoops!
 Also, changed cautionary tips as advised by Trash80.
+- 0.9.7b - Added a link to a page DEFENSE MECHANISM used for the Game Boy Player sound mod.